+I’ve never even been to Busan.
 For me, this decision was one of those big leaps of faith, a cliff jump.
 I did it simply because I felt God inviting me to.
-I said YES to God because I knew He was worth it.
-I knew it was going to be an amazing adventure.
+I said YES to God because I knew that with God, it was going to be an amazing adventure.
 The unknowns were part of the thrill.
-But as I leapt into the air, I found some of my closest friends beside me.
-Surprise!
-My roommate and some of my other very close friends are going, too!
+But as I leapt into the air, I unexpectedly found some of my closest friends jumping into the air beside me.

-Before I got the fateful email, I had a feeling God was going to send me on a church plant at some point.
-My church is on our fourth church plant and planning to do many more, and God specifically said to me during worship one week, “You know if I sent you on a church plant you would go.”
+Before I got the fateful email asking if I would consider moving, I had a feeling God was going to send me on a church plant at some point.
+My church is on our fourth church plant and planning to do many more, and God specifically said to me during worship one week, You know if I sent you on a church plant you would go.
 (I immediately burst into tears, because I knew God was right.)

-I still have six months until the big move, and in the past these transition times have been weird for me.
+In the past these transition times have been weird for me.
 I have felt anxious and unsettled, made stupid decisions, and generally felt lost.
 But this time is going to be different.
 It’s already different because I am being sent as part of a team and because I am being sent by my entire church community.

 God has always been on my side.
 He has been guiding me my whole life.
 But I have to say that it’s different when you have a community around you that manifests God’s love and wisdom to you day by day.
 It’s different when you are part of a TEAM that is committed to one another.
 It’s different when you know you are covered by the protection of spiritual leaders who you are committed to and who have committed themselves to you.
 It’s different when you can video chat with your future pastors and leaders and hear them say that you are already part of the family.